SchulzLab/SNEEP/README.md

 For an realistic example we consider SNPs associated to myocardial infarction (downloaded from the [GWAS catalog](https://www.ebi.ac.uk/gwas/efotraits/EFO_0000612)) and the corresponding proxy SNPs (determined with [SNiPA](https://snipa.helmholtz-muenchen.de/snipa3/index.php?task=proxy_search), R2 value >= 0.8).
 The following section provides example runs with different combination of optional input parameters.
 The example data is located in the directory SNEEP/example/.
 The default parameters (SNP-file, motif file and human genome file) are the once we already used in the minimal example.
 Make sure you are located in the SNEEP main folder (SNEEP/).

 Notice, that the optional parameters can be combined in any way, not only in the ways shown in the following examples.

-## Example 1: only consider TFs expressed in the cell type or tissue of interest
+## Example 1: Consider only TFs expressed in the cell type or tissue of interest

 To do so, we need to set the optional parameters -t, -d and -e.
 For our example the file containing the expression values (flag -t) are provided in the example directory and derived from cardio myocytes.
-Additionally, we provide the file containing the mapping between ensembl ID (used in the expression value file) and the names of the TFs specified in the motif file (…).
+Additionally, we provide the file containing the mapping between ensembl ID (used in the expression value file) and the names of the TFs specified in the motif file.
 As flag d, we use a rather less stringent expression value threshold of 0.5.
 In general, you can choose any value which is most suitable for you.

 So, the resulting command is: